Av9-hub/DevTinder/homework.md

 -Explore the mongoose documentation for model methods -What are options in model.
 Find one and update method, explore more about it -API -update the user with email id

+-Explore schemaType options from the validation
+-add require,lowercase,trim,min,minlength
+-Add default
+-Create a custom validate function for gender
+-Improve DB schema -put all appropriate validations on each field in schema -Add time stamp to user schema